Skip to main content

 There will be 16km of new trails built as part of the Masterplan project, including:

-• Green, Blue, Red and Black Network trails: These trails will link into the existing trail network and offer new descents ending just north of the Peel Tower.
-They can also be sessioned easily by a number of methods from joining the main trail network to using forest roads.
-The trails pass under the Multi-User Path.
+- Green, Blue, Red and Black network trails: These trails link into the existing trail network and offer new descents ending just north of the Peel Tower.
+They can also be sessioned easily by a number of methods, from joining the main trail network to using forest roads.
+The trails pass under the Multi-user Trail.

 Contact